CoolBitX-Technology/sygna-bridge-util-j/README.md

 String  finalResult = API_UTIL.postPermission(signedPermissionObj);
 ```

-If you're trying to implement the beneficiary server on your own, we strongly recommend you to take a look at our [Nodejs sample](https://github.com/CoolBitX-Technology/sygna-bridge-sample) to get a big picture of how it should behave in the ecosystem.

 ## Run example
 If you want to run example to see how it work:
 * First make sure to fill correct information